 NOTE: Antiemetics not needed with progestin only ECP.
+Consider repeating the dose of ECP if vomiting occurs within 2 hours of Levonorgestrel.

-- 2. If a candidate for ulipristal acetate, one tablet of 30mg ulipristal acetate PO as soon as possible, with or without food.
+- 2. If a candidate for ulipristal acetate, one tablet of 30 mg ulipristal acetate PO as soon as possible, with or without food.
 Ulipristal acetate works better than levonorgestrel-only ECP between 72-120 hours and for women who have BMI greater than 30.
-For women in these situations, clinicians should preferentially offer Ulipristal acetate or Paragard if available due to their higher efficacy. - 3.
-Consider repeating the dose of ECP if vomiting occurs within 2 hours of Levonorgestrel or within 3 hours of ulipristal acetate. - 4.
-If initiative an ongoing method is desired, ParaGard should be considered as it provides the most effective EC and provides highly effective long-acting contraception. - a.
-For those who use ulipristal acetate as ECP, a back-up barrier method is encouraged until her next menses.
+For women in these situations, clinicians should preferentially offer Ulipristal acetate or Paragard if available due to their higher efficacy. - a.
+Consider repeating the dose of ECP if vomiting occurs within 3 hours of ulipristal acetate. - b.
+If initiating an ongoing contraceptive method is desired, for those who use ulipristal acetate as ECP, a back-up barrier method is encouraged until her next menses.
 Patient may initiate a hormonal contraceptive method according to manufacturer's directions at the next menstrual cycle or she may initiate hormonal contraceptives 5 days after taking the ulipristal acetate for ECP.
 She should be provided contraceptive supplies and instructions about when to begin.
-Women who are interested in DMPA or a subdermal implant should return in 5 days or at the time of next menses for the injection or implant placement. - a.
-For those who use levonorgestrel-only as an ECP: - 1) Initiate the method according to manufacturer's directions at the next menstrual cycle or begin the method the day after ECP treatment is complete.
-DMPA
+Women who are interested in DMPA or a subdermal implant should return in 5 days or at the time of next menses for the injection or implant placement. - 3.
+If initiating an ongoing method is desired, ParaGard should be considered as it provides the most effective EC and provides highly effective long-acting contraception.
+Refer patient to APRN for copper IUD placement if interested in copper IUD as emergency contraception. - 4.

-- 2) A subdermal implant can be initiated on the same day as this ECP - 3) Encourage use of a back-up method for 7 days and repeat urine pregnancy testing in 2-3 weeks. - 5.
 ECPs (Ella (ulipristal acetate) or Levonorgestrel only) are not indicated for use in children or adolescents prior to menarche.
 Adolescents (postmenarchal) who need ECPs should follow adult dosing schedule.
-If there is any situation in which a clinician feels that a minor's request for EC is a result of a sexual act that was not consensual, the clinician should report the concern according to clinical guidelines regarding Mandatory Reporting Laws. - 6.
-Offer STD screening if sexual encounter also placed at risk of contracting STDs.
+If there is any situation in which a clinician feels that a minor's request for EC is a result of a sexual act that was not consensual, the clinician should report the concern according to clinical guidelines regarding Mandatory Reporting Laws.

+5. Offer STD screening if sexual encounter also placed at risk of contracting STDs.
 If patient has been raped, refer to local authorities and clinical setting where an exam can be performed for collecting evidence (if your clinic does not do this).
 Provision of the ECP should not be delayed for this referral.